 Watch this speech one more time!
 “I have a dream.”
 Watch as Martin Luther King Jr, stands and speaks peacefully to the masses.
 The speech, broadcast during a time of civil disobedience, a time of upheaval and inequality, not only by color but by creed and gender.
 Look into the crowd of people who stand and listen peacefully.
 “Let freedom ring,” he says.
 He is a man who had a message.
-He got his message across by peacefully speaking to the masses.
-Of course, in earlier times he was arrested in his protesting efforts however it was when he gathered peacefully in our Nation’s Capitol to share his vision for our country that he was heard!
+He got his message across by peacefully addressing to the crowd.
+In earlier times police arrested him in his protesting efforts however it was when he gathered peacefully in our Nation’s Capitol to share his vision for our country that the people heard him!

 He had a dream rooted in the American dream.
 “One day this nation will rise and live out the true meaning of its dream ‘we hold these truths to be self-evident that